AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 <img width="588" alt="Screenshot 2024-08-01 at 9 50 06 AM" src="https://github.com/user-attachments/assets/a59596f4-e20b-43fc-b725-7bfd7362ced8">

 > Next I created a scatter plot of the residuals against the fitted values as well as a Normal Q-Q plot.
-As you can see from the scatterplot below there is no trend that indicates homoscedasticity.
-Yet according to the Normal Q-Q Plot below there is an upward trend which allows us to belive that the constant variance assumption and the normality assumption appear to hold.

 <img width="703" alt="Screenshot 2024-08-01 at 9 53 14 AM" src="https://github.com/user-attachments/assets/10408852-d86e-4a11-8528-752fd4bf14ad">

+> As you can see from the scatterplot below there is no trend that indicates homoscedasticity.
 <img width="658" alt="Screenshot 2024-08-01 at 9 53 23 AM" src="https://github.com/user-attachments/assets/58764dd4-6d81-47e6-a6e1-bb3ca506b9fb">

+> According to the Normal Q-Q Plot below there is an upward trend which allows us to belive that the constant variance assumption and the normality assumption appear to hold.

 <img width="652" alt="Screenshot 2024-08-01 at 9 53 32 AM" src="https://github.com/user-attachments/assets/fc61c451-b16b-4543-b9cd-d699519a035b">